orycho/Intro/README.md

 in list or dictionary expressions, they provide the values that are turned into the contents of the containers.
 The for statements just combines a generator statements with a list of statemetns that operate on each set of values generated.

-Generator statemetns consist of statements that bind a variable (name) to a generator's result valeues using the infix keyword "in":
+Generator statements consist of statements that bind a variable (name) to a generator's result valeues using the infix keyword "in":
 * x in somelist
 * char in string